-In planning any meet, careful consideration must be given the demands to be made upon swimmers, officials, and spectators, in that order.
+102.5.1 In planning any meet, careful consideration must be given the demands to be made upon swimmers, officials, and spectators, in that order.
 Meets should be planned to terminate within a reasonable period of time each day.
 Planning should provide for adequate meal and rest breaks and sheltered rest areas.

-Any event conducted must be offered for all age groups and both genders.
+102.5.2 Any event conducted must be offered for all age groups and both genders.
+Events may be repeated with the same stroke and distance as different event numbers at a meet.
 Any of the following events may be conducted.

-102.5.1 Short Course (25) Yards
+A Short Course (25) Yards